plolon/Notepad/README.md

 * [Images](#images)

 ## General info
 I did it to learn Windows Forms using .Net.
-Notepad I created by myself.
 For now it's just a copy of Windows Notepad but in the future I will improve it a lot.
 For now working only first "File" menu button and "undo" and "redo" from second menu button "Edit".
 I will regulary update it.